 Affordable non-owner insurance in Connecticut, by ZIP code

-In Connecticut, a 40-year-old driver living in ZIP code 6414 pays $324 a year or $27 per month for non-owner insurance, while the coverage costs $328 a year or $27 per month for a driver in ZIP code 6438 with a clean driving record.
+A 40-year-old Connecticut driver living in ZIP 6414 pays $324 a year or $27 per month for non-owner car insurance, whereas insurance rates in the ZIP code 6438 is $328 a year or $27 per month for a driver age with a clean driving record.

 When should you consider buying non-owner car insurance in Connecticut?